christianwach/comment-upvoter/readme.txt

 == Description ==

-The Comment Upvoter plugin lets logged-in readers click an "upvote" button
+The Comment Upvoter plugin lets logged-in readers click an "upvote" button.

 == Installation ==

-1. Extract the plugin archive
+1. Extract the plugin archive.
-1. Upload plugin files to your `/wp-content/plugins/` directory
+1. Upload plugin files to your `/wp-content/plugins/` directory.
-1. Activate the plugin through the 'Plugins' menu in WordPress
+1. Activate the plugin through the 'Plugins' menu in WordPress.